Rajyotsava Prashasti

 The awards are presented in Bengaluru by the Chief Minister of Karnataka on 1 November of every year.
 Each award carries an amount of ₹100,000, a 20-gram gold medal and a citation.
-In addition to that, the government has in the past, allotted commercial land for eligible awardees.
+In addition to that, the government has in the past allotted commercial land to eligible awardees.

 History

 Karnataka Rajyotsava Award was instituted in 1966 to be awarded to citizens of Karnataka in recognition of their distinguished contribution in various spheres of activity including the Arts, Education, Industry, Literature, Science, Sports, Medicine, Social Service and Public Affairs.
-It has also been awarded to some distinguished individuals who were not citizens of Karnataka but did contribute in various ways to Karnataka.
+It has also been awarded to some distinguished individuals who were not citizens of Karnataka but contributed in various ways to Karnataka.
 The award was not conferred in 1977, 1978, 1979, 1980 and 2009.

 Award winners

+2023 awards

+The Government of Karnataka announced 68 names for the year 2023 on the occasion of the 68th anniversary of the awards.
+Additionally, the government has recognized 10 associations and organizations that have demonstrated exceptional service to Karnataka state.

+The awardees for 2023 include Prof. Dr. S. Sitharama Iyengar, Mimicry Dayanand.
+Journalists Dinesh Aminmattu, Charmadi Hasanabba, and several others, highlighting their significant contributions to society.

 2022 awards

 The Government of Karnataka announced 67 names for the year 2022 on the occasion of the 67th anniversary of the awards.

 The awardees for 2022 include former ISRO Chairman K. Sivan, writers A.R.
 Mitra and Krishne Gowda, Kannada actors Wing Commander H.G.
 Dattatreya (retd.), Avinash and Sihi Kahi Chandru.

 On the occasion of the seventy fifth anniversary of Indian independence, 10 organisations, including Sri Ramakrishna Ashrama, Mysuru, Nele Foundation (for rehabilitating orphans), Amrutha Sishu Nivas have been selected for the award.